 The latest craze on the water?
 Stand Up Paddleboarding (SUP).
 Take a paddleboard lesson on the James River with Riverside Outfitters in Richmond.
 A paddleboard is basically an oversized surfboard and not something you see on the river so much as the coastal inlets around Virginia Beach.
 The main goal of the lesson?
 Learn how to gracefully wipe out while enjoying the river scenes above the typical canoe viewpoint.
-SUP for $75 year ’round.
+Available year ’round.

 One month each year the Russel Fork River roars with class V and larger rapids when the John Flannagan Dam releases water.
 The dam is opened each Saturday and Sunday during October, sending amazing gushes of water through Breaks Interstate Park.
 One particular 75-foot stretch is known as “El Horrendo” and is considered one of the most difficult whitewater areas in the East.
 Contact the park for outfitter recommendations.

 Did you know that Richmond is the only city with class IV rapids within its city limits?
 Yep, the James River courses right through at a brutal pace, but families and beginning whitewaterers can easily learn to tame the Upper James River section with its class I-II rapids.
 The Lower James River section is comprised of class I-IV rapids.
 Depending on the trip you choose, rafters must be at least 8 years old and know how to swim.
-Guided trips with the aforementioned Riverside Outfitters start at $54 per person.
+Guided trips are available with the aforementioned Riverside Outfitters.